uadmin/uadmin-docs/_build/html/_sources/document_system/tutorial/part3.rst.txt

 **What is the purpose of the foreign key?** The purpose of the foreign key is to ensure referential integrity of the data.
 In other words, only values that are supposed to appear in the database are permitted.

-Let’s create a new file in the models folder named “folder_user.go” with the following codes below:
+Let’s create a new file in the models folder named **folder_user.go** with the following codes below:

 .. code-block:: go